kostasl/kostasl/_sections/research-focus.md

 Such approach provides a promising route to the development of a much needed [1] theoretical framework that will enable us to convert brain data into fundamental knowledge and organising principles of how organisms make sense of their world and generate behaviour.

 I am also keen on designing and building customized apparatus experimental apparatus to meet my specific experimental requirements.
- To this I am proponent of open hardware and designing affordable experimental plaftforms.
+When it comes to designing apparatus I operate as a frugal engineer.
-  Here my mind operates as a frugal engineer.
-I try to find a cost-effective way of obtaining good enough data such that the cost barrier is lowered and similar experimental setups can be built and experiments replicated in as many labs across the world as possible.
+ I try to find a cost-effective way of obtaining good enough data such that the cost-barrier is lowered and similar experimental setups can be built and experiments replicated in as many labs across the world as possible.
-It is for the  same reason I am a big proponent of open source hardware and software projects.
+It is for the  same reason I am a proponent of open source hardware and software projects.
-So I am alway open to sharing designs and solutions.
-So get in touch, as I have to recognize that although willing to share I find the work involved with documenting and publically sharing designs to be overwhelming, especially when the pressure is to carry on with research and make the next experiment happen.
+I am alway open to sharing designs and solutions.
+So please get in touch, as I have to recognize that although willing to share I find the work involved with documenting and publically sharing designs to be overwhelming, especially when the pressure is to carry on with research and make the next experiment happen.
 I am forever in debt to those who have taken time to share and document their work.

 1. [Why your brain is not a computer](https://www.theguardian.com/science/2020/feb/27/why-your-brain-is-not-a-computer-neuroscience-neural-networks-consciousness?CMP=Share_iOSApp_Other)